TEN-framework/ten_framework/docs/ten_agent/create_a_hello_world_extension.md

 <figure><img src="../assets/gif/hello_world_python.gif" alt=""><figcaption><p>hello_world extension</p></figcaption></figure>

 Congratulations!
 You’ve successfully created your first `hello_world` extension, and it’s working seamlessly within the Graph Designer canvas.

-## 8. Check the network requests

-Open Chrome DevTools, navigate to the Network panel, and monitor the requests.
-You should see the status codes returning as 200, indicating that the changes have been successfully processed.